PZiso/PyNAFF/README.md

 *  Panagiotis Zisopoulos (pzisopou .at. cern .dot. ch)

 A Python module that implements the [Numerical Analysis of Fundamental Frequencies method of J. Laskar](http://www.sciencedirect.com/science/article/pii/001910359090084M).
-The code works either as a script (as the original code of Lashkar) or loaded as a module in Python/Julia code or jupyter-like notebooks (i.e. SWAN).
+The code works either as a script (as the original code of Laskar) or loaded as a module in Python/Julia code or jupyter-like notebooks (i.e. SWAN).

 ## Example of Usage